Trip overview

 -

-I presented a very simplified version of the prototype to evaluate the usability of the proposed layout and gather feedback on its effectiveness
+the presentation of a very simplified version of the prototype to evaluate the usability of the proposed layout and gather feedback on its effectiveness

 Client interviews